SiddharthShahi/SOC-Project/README.md

 The whole attack happened in about 5 minutes around 16:00 (4:00 PM).

-**Screenshot — SIEM Incident Timeline demonstrating the total number of logged events, Source IP, account targeted, date and time and the service used:**
+**Screenshot demonstrating the SIEM Incident Timeline showing the total number of logged events, Source IP, account targeted, date and time and the service used:**

 ![](https://github.com/SiddharthShahi/images/blob/main/SIEM%20Incident%20Timeline.png)